rustfoundation/foundation.rust-lang.org/news/rustconf-2023-is-coming-submit-a-talk-today.md

 RustConf will feature a variety of interesting Rust-focused talks, workshops, activities, and networking opportunities for attendees to take advantage of.&nbsp;

 Preventing the spread of COVID-19 is top-of-mind for RustConf’s organizers and a number of precautionary measures will be enforced to keep all in-person attendees safe.
-Click [<u>here</u>](https://rustconf.com/about#code-of-conduct) to read more RustConf’s COVID-19 policy.&nbsp;&nbsp;
+Click&nbsp;[<u>here</u>](https://rustconf.com/about#code-of-conduct) to read more RustConf’s COVID-19 policy.&nbsp;&nbsp;

 ### <u>Remote Attendees</u>